-The abovementioned amendments that are applicable for annual periods beginning on or after 1 January 2021 have no material impact on the Company.
+The abovementioned amendments that are applicable for annual periods beginning on or after 1 January 2021 have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Itama New Deviced on Amended Standards and Intermediations Effective Date issued Items New, Revised or Amended Standards and Interpretations by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined by "Investments in Associates and Joint Ventures" - Sale or IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 d Narrow-scope amendments of IFRS, including Amendments 1 January 2022 to IFRS 3, Amendments to IAS 16, Amendments to IAS 37 and the Annual Improvements e Disclosure Initiative - Accounting Policies - Amendments to 1 January 2023 IAS 1 f Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 d Narrow-scope amendments of IFRS, including Amendments to 1 January 2022 IFRS 3, Amendments to IAS 16, Amendments to IAS 37 and the Annual Improvements e Disclosure Initiative - Accounting Policies - Amendments to IAS 1 January 2023 1 f Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023